The page covers:

 (left) S. Maria del Pianto; (right) detail of the dome and of the bell tower

 With the creation of the Ghetto some churches inside it were demolished while others were built in the proximity of its gates.
 S. Maria del Pianto (weep) owes its name to a sacred image which wept when a young man was assassinated in front of it.
 In 1608 it was decided to build a church to house this image properly, but work came to a halt in 1612 and notwithstanding later attempts to complete the building it still lacks a proper fašade.

-(left) S. Maria in Publicolis; (right-above) detail of the decoration showing a pelican, heraldic symbol of the Santacroce and a Christian symbol of the Passion of Jesus Christ; (right-below) another detail of the decoration
+(left) S. Maria in Publicolis; (right-above) detail of the decoration showing a pelican, heraldic symbol of the Santacroce and a Christian symbol of the Passion of Jesus Christ; (right-below) another detail

 S. Maria in Publicolis is a small church built by the Santacroce near their palace.
 They claimed to descend from Publius Valerius Publicola, a Roman consul who in 509 BC promoted laws in favour of the lower classes (publicola means friend of the people).
 The elegant fašade was designed by Giovanni Antonio de' Rossi in 1643.